Calcaneal Squeeze Test

 Other tests and evaluations for heel pain

-The Calcaneal Squeeze Test is just one of the many tests that can be used to evaluate a patient's heel pain.
-Other commonly used tests include:
+The Calcaneal Squeeze Test is just one of the many tests that can be used to evaluate a patient's heel pain and cannot be used for other kinds of heel pain, such as lateral plantar nerve entrapment.
+In case the heel squeeze test proves insufficient, try other commonly used tests:

 - X-rays: This imaging technique can help diagnose stress fractures or other bone-related injuries in the foot or ankle.